zhxq/xv6windows/README.md

 ![It should be something like this](1.png)

+### Recap

+First, install WSL.

+Second, install build env and qemu on WSL.

+Third, Install VcXsrv on Windows.

+Lastly, just run xv6 as you are in Ubuntu.

 If you have any questions, please consult me at *davidzhang#nyu.edu*.
 If you liked this, please consider giving me a star.
 Thanks!